doronbarasch/zumiez-qa-assignment/README.md

 Prerequisites:

     Node: v24.14.1

+    NPM version: 11.11.0

-    Playwright: 1.58.2
+    Playwright version: 1.58.2

 To install:

-    Make sure Node version matches
+    Make sure Node version matches.
+If it doesn't go to the nodejs.org website and download a prebuilt version.

-    Clone the git repository
+    Clone the git repository.

+    Use a terminal to navigate to the directory for the git repository.

+    To make sure Playwright is installed, enter npm init playwright@latest

+    Select Javascript for the language and then the defaults for the remaining setting questions.

 To run:

-    Using a terminal, navigate to the directory for the git repository
+    Using a terminal, navigate to the directory for the git repository (if just installed, no action required)

     To run all tests enter into terminal: npx playwright test